geilerloui/deep-learning/reinforcement-learning/Lesson-2.md

 > Example: Stock market

-**Episodic Task with Sparse Reward - Playing Chess:**
+#### Episodic Task with Sparse Reward - Playing Chess:

 -------

-Playing Chess: Say you are an agent, and your goal is to play chess.
+Say you are an agent, and your goal is to play chess.
 At every time step, you choose any action from the set of possible moves in the game.
 Your opponent is part of the environment; she responds with her own move, and the **state** you receive at the next time step is the configuration of the board, when it’s your turn to choose a move again.
 The **reward** is only delivered at the end of the game, and, let’s say, is +1 if you win, and -1 if you lose.

 This is an **episodic task**, where an episode finishes when the game ends.
 The idea is that by playing the game many times, or by interacting with the environment in many episodes, you can learn to play chess better and better.